rjwatro/meeting-room-math/README.md

 =================

-Anthropomorphic version of the Erdos-Faber-Lovasz conjecture, as stated by by Haddad and Tardif in 2004:
+Anthropomorphic version of the Erdos-Faber-Lovasz conjecture, as stated by Haddad and Tardif in 2004:
 "Suppose that, in a university department, there are k committees, each consisting of k faculty members, and that all committees have their meetings in the same room, which has k chairs.
 Suppose